maisygraves/maisygraves/README.md

-"To claim absolute knowledge is to become monstrous.
+>"To claim absolute knowledge is to become monstrous.
 Knowledge is an unending adventure at the edge of uncertainty"
-- Frank Herbert, Children of Dune
+>*Frank Herbert, Children of Dune*

 ---

 # Hi, I’m Maisy Graves
-(she/her)

 **I'm working on...**
 - finishing my M.S. in Data Analytics